MariaF7117/MariaF7117.github.io/README.md

-I have written this a million times and I can't seem to get it out with the correct expression of myself as well as trying to sound professional, so as I approach this small article, I am going to just write it as myself.

 Junior core has beaten me, chewed me up, and spit me back out.
 It has taken a large toll on my mentally.
 I really am a happy go lucky kind of person, but I felt as though I had so many responsibilities, which I did have, for this major I had many things that I needed to accompllish.
 One of the priorities that I let slip through the cracks was my own mental health.
 So I took the needed steps, met with a therapist, and learned a thing or two and I would like to share these tips with you so that maybe you can catch yourself slipping before you fall in a future semester, or even during this last week of finals.

 Mentally, juggling classes and managing multiple variables in life can get stressful!
 I know that Taking sophmore and junior core stressed me out beyond anyting else!
 I felt overwhelmed most of the time.
 I know that this is not a unique experience, so here are some tips to deal with this in the future.